Superconducting junctions with flat bands

-The Creutz ladder GL problem can also be solved without the gradient expansion in Eq.~\eqref{eq:F-gradexp}~\cite{supplement}, which results in $I_{c,\rm int}=\frac{\Delta_S^2}{2T}\sqrt{z(z-1)}e^{-L/L_g}$, $L_g=a/\log[2z-1+2\sqrt{z(z-1)}]$ where $z=T/T_c>1$.
-Notably, $I_{c,\rm int}$ does not depend on the normal state resistance unlike the conventional SNS critical current~\cite{likharev1979superconducting,dubos2001josephson}, and this could explain anomalous critical current behavior observed in recent experiments on magic-angle twisted bilayer graphene Josephson junctions~\cite{Diez2024}.
+Notably, $I_{c,\rm int}$ does not depend on the normal state resistance unlike the conventional SNS critical current~\cite{likharev1979superconducting,dubos2001josephson}.
+Such a flat-band contribution could explain the anomalous relationship between the critical current and normal state resistance observed in recent experiments on magic-angle twisted bilayer graphene Josephson junctions~\cite{Diez2025}.

+The different decay length scales could be distinguished in experiments by their different temperature dependence.
+In particular, the Fermi surface coherence length scale $\xi_{v_F}\propto{}\hbar{}v_F/(2\pi T)$ is strongly temperature-dependent, as is the interaction-driven $L_g$, whereas the root mean square spread of the pair correlation function $(\delta{}x)_{\alpha\alpha',\mathrm{rms}}$ and $\xi_{\rm gap}$ given by dispersive bands separated by a gap from the band of interest do not vary strongly with temperature.

 \paragraph*{Andreev reflection.} In the textbook Andreev reflection calculation~\cite{blonder1982-tfm}, one matches incoming waves at energy $\epsilon$ to evanescent states inside the superconductor at the same energy.
 For the exact flat band limit, the dispersion of the propagating modes (real $\vec{k}$) is a constant, i.e.~$\epsilon(\vec{k})=\epsilon_n$, and analytic continuation implies absence of evanescent modes for any complex $\vec{k}$ with $|\vec{k}|<\infty$ at energies $\epsilon\ne\epsilon_n$.
-In lattice models with exact flat bands, solution of the transfer matrix equation shows \cite{supplement} that the infinitely fast decaying modes become compactly localized, and vanish exactly after a finite number of lattice sites.
+In lattice models with exact flat bands, the evanescent modes vanish exactly after a finite number of lattice sites \cite{supplement}.

 The (quasi-)1D tight-binding Andreev scattering problem can be directly solved.
 For an S/N interface where N consists of 1D chains with hopping $t_N$ at half filling connected to each edge site of S, the backscattering matrix is \cite{supplement}